Chieze-Franklin/Bolt.js-Book/bolt-module-db.md

 }
 ```

+You can also specify the selection criteria of this operation in the query portion of the URL.
+For instance, to replace all students with `admission_status` of `expelled`, the path could be:

+`/api/db/students/replace?admission_status=expelled`

 ### response

 If there is no error during the processing of the request, the `body` field of the response should hold a MongoDB [WriteResult](https://docs.mongodb.com/v3.2/reference/method/db.collection.update/#writeresults-update) object.